XVimProject/XVim/Documents/Users/FeatureList.md

 You can use Ctrl-o to enter to temparary normal mode during insert mode.

+Ctrl-w,Ctrl-y,Ctrl-e commands in insert mode are suppported.
+If you want to use Ctrl-e as "move to end of line" in insert mode (which is default Xcode behaviour), you can specify following line in .xvimrc.

+     inoremap <C-e> <C-o>$

 ## Yank, put and change

 d, dd(d_), D, y, yy(y_), Y, c, cc(c_), C, r, s, S, x, X